Injuries & Moves: Gurriel misses third straight game (groin)

 C Carson Kelly (right distal ulna fracture)

-Expected return: June
+Expected return: By mid-June

 RHP Mark Melancon (right shoulder)